clayadavis/unposter_website/public/content.md

 about each other's work.
 With your participation in this event, we can all learn more about the amazing diversity of interests represented in our department.

+No RSVP needed to attend, sign up to present by **April 2** so we can get you in the printed program.